u-boot/u-boot/doc/arch/arm64.ffa.rst

 - A Uclass driver providing generic FF-A methods.
 - An Arm FF-A device driver providing Arm-specific methods and reusing the Uclass methods.
+- A sandbox emulator for Arm FF-A, emulates the FF-A side of the Secure World and provides FF-A ABIs inspection methods.
+- An FF-A sandbox device driver for FF-A communication with the emulated Secure World.
+  The driver leverages the FF-A Uclass to establish FF-A communication.

 FF-A and SMC specifications
 -------------------------------------------